5 Signs You’re Suffering from Computer Vision Syndrome

 The Most Common Computer Vision Syndrome Signs

 CVS is caused by computers.
-Unfortunately, people whose jobs require sitting in front of a computer for hours on end from Monday to Friday are at quite the disadvantage.
+Unfortunately, people whose jobs require sitting in front of a computer for hours on end from Monday to Friday are at quite a disadvantage.
 The very nature of your livelihood makes you easy targets for CVS.
+CVS is a bit different than digital eye strain in that it’s a condition more specific to those who have logged quite a bit of computer time.

 So, if you’re someone who uses your computer a lot (be it for work or recreation), you’ll definitely benefit from this article.
 Today we dive into pinpointing the five major computer vision syndrome signs, what to do if you have them, and what you can do to prevent CVS from happening to you.